Please use the menu below to navigate to any article section:

 Post code: 3070

-An inner-city suburb, the centre of Northcote is High Street, home to a number of eclectic cafés, restaurants, supermarkets, shops, and entertainment venues.
+It’s an inner-city suburb with a $1.6 million median house price (as of February 2025), and the center of Northcote is High Street, home to a number of eclectic cafés, restaurants, supermarkets, shops, and entertainment venues.

 For school-aged families, there are a number of schools here: Northcote Primary School, Northcote High School, Santa Maria College (an all-girls high school), and St Joseph’s Primary School.